assemble/assemble/examples/boilerplate/readme.md

 $ assemble --cwd examples/boilerplate
 ```

-If successful, you should see a `dist` directory in `examples/boilerplate` with files generated from h5bp.
+If successful, you should see a `src` directory in `examples/boilerplate` with files generated from h5bp.

 [h5bp]: https://github.com/h5bp/html5-boilerplate